 Citi Premier℠ Card vs. American Express® Gold Card

-The welcome offer for the American Express® Gold Card is 25,000 Membership Rewards® Points after you spend $2,000 on eligible purchases with your new card within the first 3 months.
+The welcome offer for the American Express® Gold Card is 35,000 Membership Rewards® Points after you spend $2,000 on eligible purchases with your new Card within the first 3 months.
 (Terms apply.
 See Rates and Fees)

 There are a few differences from the Citi Premier℠ Card to the American Express® Gold Card.
 While the Citi Premier℠ Card offers three times the points on travel, which includes gas, the American Express® Gold Card offers: